Prepared Testimony for the Public Roxbury Planning Board

 May 1, 2024

-I am what the Raritan Headwater’s Association (RHA) calls a citizen scientist who volunteers to monitor streams for the organization.
-This means I have been specially trained by them and certified as a stream monitor by the New Jersey DEP.
-Since 2018 I have monitored a section of the Black River about 150 yards from where it flows out of the Hercules-Kenvil property.
+I am what the Raritan Headwaters Association (RHA) calls a citizen scientist, volunteering to monitor streams on behalf of the organization.
+This means I have received specialized training from them and am certified as a stream monitor by the New Jersey DEP.
+Since 2018, I have been monitoring a section of the Black River located about 150 yards from where it exits the Hercules-Kenvil property.

-I believe the Environmental Impact Statement (EIS) that Hertz Mountain Corporation prepared as part of their General Site Permit is inadequate for this board’s purposes.
-The EIS is not sufficiently site-specific to the actual fauna and flora that will be impacted.
-An adequate habitat inventory and assessment are lacking.
-My statement here tonight is to provide just one example of why a specific environmental evaluation matters at this site.
+I believe the Environmental Impact Statement (EIS) prepared by Hertz Mountain Corporation as part of their General Site Permit does not meet the needs of this board.
+The EIS lacks sufficient site-specific details regarding the fauna and flora that will be affected.
+An adequate habitat inventory and assessment are missing.
+My statement tonight is intended to give just one example of why a detailed environmental evaluation matters at this site.

-A difference of 5 degrees Centigrade, or 9 degrees Fahrenheit, in-stream water doesn’t sound like much.
-Still, it could be the difference between survival and extinction for the American Brook Lamprey that lives in the Black River between Hercules and Sunset Lake.
+A temperature difference of 5 degrees Celsius, or 9 degrees Fahrenheit, in stream water may seem minor.
+However, it could spell the difference between survival and extinction for the American Brook Lamprey that inhabits the Black River between Hercules and Sunset Lake.

-American Brook Lamprey are prehistoric freshwater fish that have survived every natural calamity over the past 360 million years.
-They are essentially unchanged from their earliest fossil records dating back that far.
-No one knows for how many millennia these “living fossils” have inhabited the Black River in Kenvil, but residents just downstream from Hercules have seen them for the past three years.
+American Brook Lamprey are ancient freshwater fish that have survived every natural disaster over the past 360 million years.
+They are virtually unchanged from their earliest fossil records, dating back that far.
+No one knows precisely how long these “living fossils” have inhabited the Black River in Kenvil, but residents just downstream from Hercules have seen them for generations.

 Why Else should the Lamprey’s survival matter?

-My comments here highlight just one example of where the EIS falls short of assessing the potential environmental impacts of the proposed development on the aquatic habitat at Hercules.
-I would ask this board to take this information into consideration as you make your decision regarding the General Site Plan approval.
+My comments here highlight just one example of where the EIS falls short in assessing the potential environmental impacts of the proposed development on the aquatic habitat at Hercules.
+I ask this board to consider this information as you make your decision on the General Site Plan approval.

-POST SCRIPT: Since I wrote this the NJDEP Fish and Game took an interest in the lamprey in the Upper Black River, conducted a fish survey, and discovered that the stream is also home to first-of-the-year brook trout.
-The stream categorization will be upgraded to C1-TP which is the highest level of protection.
+POST SCRIPT: Since I wrote this, the NJDEP Fish and Game took an interest in the lamprey in the Upper Black River, conducted a fish survey, and discovered that the stream is also home to first-of-the-year brook trout.
+The stream's categorization will be upgraded to C1-TP, which is the highest level of pro

 You are to be commended for the research you do and for relating this information to the public and the powers that be despite their apparent ignoring it.
 We the people need to confront the appointed and elected representatives with our concerns.